 41% of contact centre managers admit that technology is frequently or occasionally to blame for customer service issues (Ovum)

-One of the biggest reasons that some brands are failing their customers is they don't equip support teams with the right technology to answer customers properly in super-fast time.
+One of the biggest reasons that some brands are failing their customers is they don't equip support teams with the right social customer service tool to answer customers properly in super-fast time.
 Frontline teams are under incredible pressure even when there are a moderate number of messages coming their way each day.
 If your social media team is trawling through mentions natively they will get frustrated and miss comments in the commotion.
 Using a social customer service app with intelligent workflow will alleviate the pressure on agents.

 - Comparatively analyse volumes for each social channel you are monitoring to help you plan resource-wise when building your customer service support team and forecast inbound and outbound messaging.
 Using a social customer service tool with analytics will be a major help here to plan the number of agents you need to make sure they are not overwhelmed.